anonymous-9485560/mtpp-matching-loss/README.md

 The code uses the HoTPP benchmark for evaluation.

-DeTPP implementation is located at hotpp/losses/detection.py
+DEF implementation is located at hotpp/losses/detection.py

 Configuration files can be found at experiments/dataset/configs/detection_hybrid.yaml